Ritikgit789/OOPs-projects/README.md

 This system allows hospitals to prioritize urgent cases and maintain a structured patient queue.

-Streamlit Web App (Interactive UI)
+Streamlit Web App (Interactive UI):
 A user-friendly web interface was built using Streamlit to enhance accessibility.
 This version provides:

 Sidebar Navigation – Users can easily switch between actions.